 Heat 1 side of gas grill on medium-high or charcoal grill until coals are ash white.

 Place coals to 1 side in charcoal grill.
 Remove pork loin from marinade; discard marinade.
 Pat pork dry with paper towels.
 Place pork onto grill opposite heat.
-Grill, turning every 15 minutes, 60-75 minutes or until internal temperature of pork reaches 145°F. (Reduce gas grill heat to medium, if roast is browning too much.)
+Grill, turning every 15 minutes, 60-75 minutes or until internal temperature of pork reaches 145°F. Remove from grill; let rest 10 minutes before slicing.
+(Reduce gas grill heat to medium, if roast is browning too much.)

 Combine butter and honey in bowl during last 15 minutes of grilling time.
 Place pineapple slices onto grill; brush with butter mixture.
 Grill, turning once, 6-8 minutes or until pineapple starts to brown.
 Coarsely chop pineapple; place into bowl.
 Add red pepper, jalapeño pepper and salt; toss lightly.
 Serve with sliced pork.